Our research

 By understanding the mechanisms that enable the development of both infectious and non-infectious diseases, as we all as the inflammatory conditions that develop, we can provide a rational basis for the development of novel treatments, immunotherapies, vaccines and other preventative measures to lessen the impact of such diseases on the human population.

-Our research expertise lies in the study of a range of autoimmune and pathogen driven diseases and host immunological responses to these conditions especially inflammation.
+Our research expertise lies in the study of a range of pathogen driven and other diseases, including cancer and autoimmune diseases, and the host immunological responses to these conditions.

 Molecular biomedicine

-A deep understanding of this molecular and cellular orchestra allows us to better understand mechanisms of disease when one or more of the players is out of tune.
+A deep understanding of this molecular and cellular orchestra allows us to better understand mechanisms of disease when one or more components of a pathway is dysregulated.

 We dissect molecules and cells put them back together in new ways as a powerful platform for innovating and designing new technologies, including diagnostics, cellular factories, therapeutics, chemical probes, chemical tools, and imaging agents.